-Example 3: The agency's policies require that an independent company regularly engaged in the business of monitoring and enforcing environmental covenants on behalf of the agency be
+Example 3: The agency's policies require that an independent company regularly engaged in the business of monitoring and enforcing environmental covenants on behalf of the agency be named as 'holder' in the covenant.
+The owner's refusal to agree to such a provision would justify an agency's refusal to approve the covenant.

+SECTION 5.
+VALIDITY; EFFECT ON OTHER INSTRUMENTS.

-1 named as 'holder' in the covenant.
-The owner's refusal to agree to such a provision would 2 justify an agency's refusal to approve the covenant.
-3 4 5 SECTION 5.
-VALIDITY.
-6 (a) An environmental covenant that complies with this [Act] runs with the land.
-7 (b) An environmental covenant that is otherwise effective is valid and enforceable even if: 8 (1) it is not appurtenant to an interest in real property; 9 (2) it can be or has been assigned to a person other than the original holder; 10 (3) it is not of a character that has been recognized traditionally at common law; 11 (4) it imposes a negative burden; 12 (5) it imposes an affirmative obligation on any person having an interest in the real 13 property or on the holder; 14 (6) the benefit or burden does not touch or concern real property: 15 (7) there is no privity of estate or contract; 16 (8) the holder dies, ceases to exist, resigns, or is replaced; or 17 (9) the persons identified as owner and holder in the environmental covenant are the same 18 person.
-19 (c) An instrument that creates activity and use limitations designed to protect human health 20 or the environment and that was agreed to before [the effective date of this [Act]] is not invalid 21 or unenforceable by reason of any of the limitations on enforcement of interests described in 22 subsection (b) or because it was identified as an easement, servitude, deed restriction, or other interest.
-This [Act] does not apply in any other respect to such an instrument.
+(a) An environmental covenant that complies with this [act] runs with the land.

+(b) An environmental covenant that is otherwise effective is valid and enforceable even if:

+(1) it is not appurtenant to an interest in real property;

+(2) it can be or has been assigned to a person other than the original holder;

+(3) it is not of a character that has been recognized traditionally at common law;

+(4) it imposes a negative burden;

+(5) it imposes an affirmative obligation on a person having an interest in the real property or on the holder;

+(6) the benefit or burden does not touch or concern real property;

+(7) there is no privity of estate or contract;

+(8) the holder dies, ceases to exist, resigns, or is replaced; or

+(9) the owner of an interest subject to the environmental covenant and the holder are the same person.

+(c) An instrument that creates restrictions or obligations with respect to real property that would qualify as activity and use limitations except for the fact that the instrument was recorded before the effective date of this [act] is not invalid or unenforceable because of any of the limitations on enforcement of interests described in subsection (b) or because it was identified as an easement, servitude, deed restriction, or other interest.
+This [act] does not apply in any other respect to such an instrument.

-(d) This [Act] does not invalidate or render unenforceable any interest, whether designated as an environmental covenant or other interest, that is otherwise enforceable under the law of this state.
+(d) This [act] does not invalidate or render unenforceable any interest, whether designated as an environmental covenant or other interest, that is otherwise enforceable under the law of this state.

-1. Subsection (a), when considered with the common law, makes clear that environmental covenants will be binding not only on the persons who originally negotiate them but on subsequent owners of the property and those who - like tenants - hold an interest in the property so long as those persons have actual or constructive knowledge of the covenant.
+1. Subsection (a), when considered with the common law, makes clear that environmental covenants will be binding not only on the persons who originally negotiate them but also on subsequent owners of the property and others who hold an interest in the property, such as tenants, so long as those owners and others have actual or constructive knowledge of the covenant.

-In order to be binding on future owners who may not have actual knowledge of the covenant, the Act requires that the covenant must comply with all provisions of the Act.
+To be binding on future owners who may not have actual knowledge of the covenant, the Act requires that the covenant comply with all provisions of the Act.

 Section 8(a) of this Act requires the covenant to be recorded.
-The Act then states the usual real estate rule, that a recorded instrument "runs with the land" and binds all who have an interest in it.
+The Act then states the usual real property rule that a recorded instrument "runs with the land" and binds all who have an interest in it.

 2. Recording requirements are an important means by which the law protects 'bona fide purchasers' - BFP's - who acquire property without knowledge of its conditions.
 Even in the absence of recording a document on the land records, the common law has long held that those who have actual knowledge of the document take title subject to the document.
-The BFP, on the other hand, is only bound - at common law - by an instrument affecting the real property to the extent he has constructive knowledge of the document.
+The BFP, on the other hand, is bound at common law only by an instrument affecting the real property to the extent the BFP has constructive knowledge of the document.